Suvink/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

-# Expose a Service as a Managed API
+# Expose a service as a managed API

 Choreo simplifies securely exposing existing services as managed APIs.
 It also allows you to manage all aspects of an API's lifecycle, security, throttling, and governance, so you can focus on service development.